peteroupc/peteroupc.github.io/randomgendoc.md

      |      call.
      |      - point: A list of coordinates of a point in space.
 This method assumes
      |        the point was random generated and within the support of a continuous
-     |        distribution.
+     |        distribution with a PDF.
 Let N be the number of coordinates of this parameter
      |        (the number of dimensions).
      |      - pdf: The probability density function (PDF) of the continuous distribution.
      |        This method takes as input a list